RSV, flu and COVID-19: How employers can help reduce the spread and improve worker productivity

 Identify high-risk populations for personalized outreach

 It’s important to target those at highest risk for complications (e.g., over 65 and pregnant women).
 Our risk profiling methodologies help to identify high-risk patients or those with no evidence of vaccination for outreach.
-Please note: this approach may be limited if there is limited flu shot data available.
+Note: this approach may be limited if there is limited flu shot data available.

 Auditing provider performance or clinician reminders